Case managed debt recovery 107-20112320

 2 |

-QSS40 to Financial Institution/s + Read more ...
+Requesting information from third parties + Read more ...
 Use the Financial Information Exchange (FIE) tool to request account information from the Commonwealth Bank.
 See Electronic Data Exchange with Financial Institutions tool.
-Send a manual QSS40 to all other Financial Institutions (refer to the SharePoint Bank List for correct entity and address details):
+Send a manual letter using the approved Notice to third parties for information QSS40 letter template (refer to the SharePoint Bank List for correct entity and address details if applicable), and:

 3 |